guangf1/Connect4/docs/status.md

 2. So far, we stop at TeenagerSmarterPlayer level opponents.
 We would like to achieve the desired results in a short amount of training first before expanding into more difficult areas to avoid wasting time
 3. We mimic the approach used in the exercise that utilizing the stable_baselines3 library to run the DQN and PPO algorithms.
 For Alphazero self-learning, we temporarily try the approach recommended in the Connect-4-Gym-env source code readme file

-In the current environment, we follow the default setup. state is a 6x7 board, where dropping a piece in any column will leave the piece on the bottom row of the empty space.
-There are 7 actions, each action represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a piece in a full column, and 0 for a draw or an action that does not end the game.
+In the current environment, we follow the default setup. state is a 6x7 board, where dropping a tile in any column will leave the tile on the bottom row of the empty space.
+There are 7 actions, each action represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a tile in a full column, and 0 for a draw or an action that does not end the game.

 **Algorithms**:
 ·Proximal policy optimization(PPO)